VeNoMouS/cloudscraper/README.md

 The API remains compatible, so you only need to change the import statements in your code.
 All function calls and parameters work the same way.

+### Codebase Structure

+The codebase has been streamlined to improve maintainability and reduce confusion:

+- **Single Module**: All code is now in the `cloudscraper25` module
+- **Removed Redundancy**: The redundant `cloudscraper` directory has been removed
+- **Updated Tests**: All test files have been updated to use the `cloudscraper25` module

+This makes the codebase cleaner and easier to maintain while ensuring backward compatibility with existing code that uses the original API.

 ## Key Features in cloudscraper25

 | Feature | Description |